Nashville (film): Casting

 Karen Black was cast in the role of glamorous singer Connie White after having approached Altman to appear in a prior film, the psychological thriller Images (1972).
 Black, who had been writing and singing songs in the interim, was cast in Nashville after performing several original songs for Altman.
 The role of Barbara Jean had not been filled when filming was about to commence.
 Ronee Blakley, a singer-songwriter from Idaho with no acting experience, was in Nashville at the time and took on the role at the last minute, having been hired to write several songs for the film.
 Barbara Harris, primarily a stage actress, was given the role of fledgling singer Winifred.

 In the role of Linnea Reese, the gospel singer and dedicated mother, Altman cast Lily Tomlin, who at the time had no prior film experience, having worked exclusively in television.
+Altman had originally cast Louise Fletcher in the role, but Tomlin was hired after Fletcher replaced her as Nurse Ratched in One Flew Over the Cuckoo's Nest (1975).
 "When I got the script, I didn't even know what part I was being considered for," Tomlin recalled.
 "But I thought, I could play any one of these parts.
 Even the boys."
 Ned Beatty was cast as Del, Linnea's lawyer husband.
 Robert Duvall was initially sought for the role of Haven Hamilton, the country superstar, but he declined the role based on Altman's low salary offer.
 Instead, Altman cast Henry Gibson in the part.
 Altman struggled finding an actor to portray Bud Hamilton, the Harvard-graduate son of country superstar Haven.
 While preparing for his role as Haven, Gibson began taking guitar lessons in Santa Monica, and met David Peel, a guitar instructor, who bore a significant resemblance to him.
 After meeting with Peel, Altman cast him as Bud.